 6.3.5.2.4 Effect of receipt

 This primitive initiates an authentication procedure.
-In the case that a response is received from the responder STA, the MLME subsequently issues an MLME-AUTHENTICATE.confirm primitive that reflects the results.
+In the case that a response is received from the responder STA or MLD, the MLME subsequently issues an MLME-AUTHENTICATE.confirm primitive that reflects the results.

 6.3.5.3 MLME-AUTHENTICATE.confirm